 If you’ve defaulted on a loan in the past, take a look at new charges.
 As defaults are passed on to new collectors, the same loan could cause multiple hits against your credit score.
 If this has happened for multiple loans and you’re still struggling with repayments, you may want to consider debt consolidation.

 Consolidating your outstanding loans can help you prevent defaults in the future, sparing your credit score.
 It’s not a decision to take lightly, but it’s worth considering if your student loans, medical bills, and credit card payments are mounting higher and higher each month, trapping you in an endless cycle of interest and repayments.

 Use Resources to Track Your Progress

-Sign up for a free account on credit.com to track your progress and develop a strategy.
-Credit.com also provides insight into weak areas that can help you improve and develop a stronger score that lasts.
+Sign up for an account on freescore360.com to track your progress and develop a strategy. freescore360.com also provides insight into weak areas that can help you improve and develop a stronger score that lasts.
 In addition, The Balance published this list of seven mobile apps for credit management that will allow you to stay up to date on all your payments anytime, anywhere.

 Working with a credit recovery agency can also help; trained credit counselors will help you gain a better handle on all of your outstanding payments.
 Collaborating with your bank, lenders or a credit agency will make it easier to understand the most effective strategies for paying off debt, increasing your credit score and living debt-free in the future.